Krasipeace/PCHCB-examProject/README.md

 ## Get Started

 Add your connection string in the `appsettings.json` file in the `PCHCB.Web` project or as secret.
+Example:

+`{
+  "ConnectionStrings": {
+    "DefaultConnection": "Server=CHANGE-ME;Database=CHANGE-ME;Trusted_Connection=True;MultipleActiveResultSets=true"
+  }
+}`

 Apply Migrations to the `PCHCB.Data` project.
 Run the `PCHCB.Web` project.

-If you start the app in Development you have seeded Administrator with the following credentials:
+Start the app in Development, you have seeded Administrator with the following credentials:
 - Username/Email: `admin@pchcb.com`
 - Password: `admin123`

 As Administrator you will have full access in both client side and admin side(area) of the app.

 You can register as new User, then you can register as Provider and change your Id in Providers Table in the database to `E92E7BEB-55D6-4D18-A99D-3ED3411058F5`.
 This Provider's Id has many seeded components in the database, which you can use for testing purposes.

 You can also register as new User and/or Provider.